rmznyol/SQL50/README.md

 # SQL50
-Leetcode Solutions for SQL50 Program
+This repository includes my solutions for leetcode SQL problems.
+So far it follows two leetcode programs
+- SQL50
+- Advanced SQL50